Store

 Laser treatments to reverse aging skinThe procedure is most commonly used to minimize the appearance of fine lines, especially around the mouth and the eyes.
 However, it is also effective in treating facial scars or areas of uneven pigmentation.

-Risks associated with laser resurfacing include: burns or other injuries from the heat of the laser energy, scarring, and obvious lightening or darkening of the treated skin.
+Risks associated with laser resurfacing include burns or other injuries from the heat of the laser energy, scarring, and obvious lightening or darkening of the treated skin.
 Also, laser resurfacing can activate herpes virus infections ("cold sores") and, in rare cases, other types of infection.
 Patients with olive skin, brown skin, or black skin may be at increased risk for pigmentation changes no matter what type of resurfacing method is recommended.
 Individuals who have taken Accutane in the past 12-18 months are prone to abnormal (keloid-like) scarring.
-In addition, individuals with active skin infections on the treatment area may not be appropriate candidates for this procedure.
+In addition, individuals with active skin infections in the treatment area may not be appropriate candidates for this procedure.

 Cosmetic uses of Botulinum A Toxin include: